percona/k8spg-docs/docs/backup-tutorial.md

 ## Considerations

-1. In this tutorial we use AWS S3 as the backup storage.
+* In this tutorial we use AWS S3 as the backup storage.
 You need the following S3-related information:

     * The name of S3 bucket;
     * The endpoint - the URL to access the bucket
     * The region - the location of the bucket
     * S3 credentials such as S3 key and secret to access the storage.

     If you don't have access to AWS, you can use any S3-compatible storage like [MinIO](https://min.io/docs/minio/linux/index.html).
 Also check the list of [supported storages](backups.md#backup-storage).

-2. The Operator uses the [`pgBackRest`](https://pgbackrest.org/) tool to make backups. `pgBackRest` stores the backups and archives WAL segments in repositories.
+* The Operator uses the [`pgBackRest`](https://pgbackrest.org/) tool to make backups. `pgBackRest` stores the backups and archives WAL segments in repositories.
 The Operator has up to four `pgBackRest` repositories named `repo1`, `repo2`, `repo3` and `repo4`.
 In this tutorial we use `repo2` for backups.

 ## Configure backup storage {.power-number}

 1. Encode the S3 credentials and the pgBackRest repository name (`repo2` in our setup).

-    === "in Linux"
+    === "on Linux"

          ``` {.bash data-prompt="$" }
          $ cat <<EOF | base64 --wrap=0